-The Visage Mobile Golf Information System is the undisputed leader in golf GPS systems, but some say the company got where it is today simply by being first on the scene.
+The Visage Mobile Golf Information System is the undisputed leader in golf GPS systems.
+But some say the company got where it is today simply by being first on the scene.
 Without much in the way of competition in the golf niche, Visage took control of the industry by partnering with Club Car.
-Now, however, Samsung has publicly announced that it has been testing a similar system in conjunction with GPS Systems International in Australia, and the customized golf carts made possible by this partnership are limited only by the imagination.
+Now, however, Samsung Golf Pilot has publicly announced that it has been testing a similar system.
+The system is manufactured in conjunction with GPS Systems International in Australia.
+And the customized golf carts made possible by this partnership are limited only by the imagination.

 GPS Systems International

 GPS Systems International is a company in Australia that has quietly been developing and deploying GPS asset-management software for golf courses.
 At present, the company offers three different products: